-What to expect The Chairman's Award submission is a process that requires dedication, passion, and enthusiasm.
+What to expect

+4.1 The Chairman's Award submission is a process that requires dedication, passion, and enthusiasm.
 The submission entails:

 - (1) 10,000 Character Essay

-- (12) 500 Character Executive Summaries
+- (7) 500 Character Executive Summaries

 - (1) 3 minute Video

 - (1) 10 minute Chairman's Interview

 All award submissions have a very strict due date and this varies from year to year.
-The due date for most 2014 awards is February 13th at noon EST. However, the Student Team Information Management System (STIMS) allows teams to submit all awards starting in late fall, usually sometime in October.
+In years before 2013, the awards were due before the last day of build season, but in 2013, awards were due shortly after build season.
+However, the Student Team Information Management System (STIMS) allows teams to submit all awards starting in late fall, usually sometime in October.
 This means that you can actually have your awards done before build season even starts!
 Although, it would be advised that you hold off on actually submitting the awards until later in the year just in case new things come up or statistics change.